EricksonVIK/social-app/README.md

   # Social-App

   ## Description
-  A backend creation using NoSQL to support a Social App.
+  A backend creation using MongoDB to support a Social App.
 Schema's created for Users, Thoughts, and Reactions.
-Users can be created, add a thought, a a friend.
-Created thoughts are associated with a user and when a user is deleted so are the thoughts.
-See video below for sample.
+See Usage below for routes and video below for Insomnia tests.

   ## Table of contents
   - [Usage](#usage)